Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems

 In many scenarios, we are interested to have a low ART, not necessarily the minimum one, and at the same time use the system energy efficiently.
 To clarify that, Fig.~\ref{fig:efficiency} illustrates the ART with respect to $\rho$ for different values of $P$, in a system with $a=0.01$, $q^c_r=q^c_h=0.015$, and Rayleigh fading with $\Gamma_{sr}=\Gamma_{rs}=\Gamma_{rh}=\Gamma_{hr}=0.01$.
-It is observed that for any $\rho$, when $P$ is increased from $3$ mW to $6$ mW, there is a significant improvement in the ART; but when $P$ is increased more, the ART does not change much.
-In other words, the Rate of Decrease (RoD) in the ART is very smaller than the Rate of Increase (RoI) in energy consumption.
+It is observed that for any $P$, the ART is a convex function with respect to $\rho$ and a global minimum exists.
+This confirms the discussions in the previous section and indicates that using the maximum $P$ and the optimal value of $\rho$, the ART of the system can be minimized.
+However, we also observe that for any $\rho$, when $P$ is increased from $3$ mW to $6$ mW, there is a significant improvement in the ART; but when $P$ is increased more, the ART does not change much.
+In other words, the Rate of Decrease (RoD) in the ART is very smaller than the Rate of Increase (RoI) in the energy consumption.